freeluncher/campus-api-gateway/README.md

    npm install
    ```
 3. **Configure environment variables**
-   - Copy `.env.example` to `.env` and fill in your MongoDB URI and JWT secret.
+   - Copy `.env.example` to `.env` and fill in your MongoDB URI, JWT secret, and Ethereal email credentials.
 4. **Run the server**
    ```powershell
    npm run dev